-Recruitment of countries has now begun.
-For more information, please contact EDUITEL@oecd.org.
+Recruitment of countries under the TALIS 2024 cycle is now complete.
+For more information, please contact email@example.com.

 Researchers and policy makers agree that recruiting, training and retaining quality teachers is key to improving student outcomes.
 Many OECD countries, however, face the challenge of an ageing teaching workforce, high rates of attrition among new teachers and a shortage of quality teachers in disadvantaged contexts.
 In some countries, there is also concern about the quality of teacher education and the attractiveness of the teaching profession.
 Recruiting high-achieving and motivated candidates into teacher education programmes is a mounting concern.

 The Teacher Knowledge Survey assessment module (option for TALIS 2024):

 assesses the strengths and weaknesses of the pedagogical knowledge base and links this to opportunities to learn in initial teacher education and professional development.